ARTL 310: Music and Dance in Paris Salon Culture

 Note: Students exceeding 18 units in the spring semester will be subject to an additional per unit fee.
 Students who meet all eligibility requirements may be able to apply their Academic Achievement Award to the Maymester program.

 Program costs are based on an expected attendance of 24 students.
-Costs are approximate and subject to change.
 Most expenses are financial aid eligible (loans).
+The following are estimated costs for the 2019 program:

 - Transportation: $150 (includes transportation from airport and Paris bus/metro transit pass)